Autocracy in Bloom:

 About the Instructor

-Andrew Kahn has studied political and social science at Johns Hopkins University, the Universities Pittsburgh and Maryland, and the New School University in New York.
+Andrew Kahn has studied political and social science at Johns Hopkins University, the Universities of Pittsburgh and Maryland, and the New School University in New York.
 He has taught at St. Cloud University in Minnesota and Western Connecticut University in Danbury.
 Andrew was a James Madison Fellow in Constitutional Law at Indiana University, and a Fellow in American and European History at Swarthmore and Haverford Colleges in Pennsylvania.
 Andrew helped found AEGIS, the Association for Education in Global-International Studies at Stanford University.
-He is a world traveler and has lectured at FAU since 2006.
+He is a world traveler and has lectured at FAU since 2003.

 Upcoming programs presented by Andrew Kahn.